Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

   - Offers insights into payment history, interest savings, and projected debt-free dates.

 - **Integration with Financial Tools:**
-  - Integrates with popular budgeting applications like YNAB (You Need A Budget) and Firefly III.
+  - Integrates with popular budgeting applications like YNAB (You Need A Budget) and posibly Firefly III.
   - Facilitates automatic updates and synchronization of users’ financial data, providing a cohesive financial management experience.

 ##### 3.2.2. **Potential Features**